typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ## Installing ConductR on the remaining machines

 _Repeat each step in this section also on the `172.17.0.2` and `172.17.0.3` machine._

+For a three node cluster, we recommend that you install both the Core and Agent on all three nodes.
+For larger clusters, 3 core-only nodes can manage many agent-only nodes.
+An Agent must be install for a node to execute bundles.

 First ensure that the following ports are available between the machines forming the cluster: